pschaus/book_lepl1402/source/part5.rst

 Application to matrix multiplication
 ------------------------------------

 Linear algebra is a mathematical domain that can greatly benefit from parallel programming.
+This section gives an example about how multithreading can be used to implement matrix multiplication.

 Let us consider the following basic implementation of a matrix in Java:

 ..  code-block:: java

-    public class Matrix {
+    public class SynchronizedMatrix {
         private float values[][];

         private void checkPosition(int row,
                                    int column) {
             if (row >= getRows() ||